xiangyuchu03/xiangyuchu03.github.io/index.md

 My research interests include 1) Developments of robotic surgical and medical systems and related algorithms; 2) Developments of nuanced manipulation skills on (deformable) objects and their applications in surgery and service; 3) Developments of agile locomotion systems and related algorithms / their applications on biomechanics.

+The BMT group is looking for an MPhil student working on legged robot control and sensing.

 ## News
 <ul id="news-list">
     <li class="news-item"><strong>[Sept.
 2024]</strong> One paper about an innovative concept of humanitarian demining using a minimalistic 3D hopping robot is accepted to SSRR 2024.
 Congrats, Ivan! </li>